-Sometimes people aren't sure what the difference is between South and Central America—in other words, which countries are in South America and which countries are in Central America.
+Sometimes people aren't sure what the difference is between South and Central America—in other words, which countries are in which region.
 It's a common geographical mistake considering both regions are in Latin America.
 However, South and Central America are located on entirely different continents.

-Central America is actually part of North America, along with Canada, the United States, Mexico and the Caribbean island countries.
+Central America is part of North America, along with Canada, the United States, Mexico, and the Caribbean island countries.
 South America is a continent of its own.
 If you're planning a trip south of the border, study a map carefully before planning your itinerary.

 Countries in Central America

-This English-speaking country located on the Caribbean coast is known for its large barrier reef and Mayan ruins.
+- Belize: This English-speaking country located on the Caribbean coast is known for its large barrier reef and Mayan ruins.

-The coral reefs in Honduras belong to the Mesoamerican Barrier Reef System, which is second in size only to Australia's Great Barrier Reef.
+- Honduras: The coral reefs in Honduras belong to the Mesoamerican Barrier Reef System, which is second in size only to Australia's Great Barrier Reef.

-Central America's largest country is home to Granada, the oldest Spanish city in Central America.
+- Nicaragua: Central America's largest country is home to Granada, the oldest Spanish city in Central America.

 Countries in South America

-Peru is most famous for Machu Picchu and the Incan Trail, but it's also known for ceviche, a tasty dish of raw fish in a marinade of lime juice and chili peppers.
+- Peru: Peru is most famous for Machu Picchu and the Incan Trail, but it's also known for ceviche, a tasty dish of raw fish in a marinade of lime juice and chili peppers.

-Once known as Dutch Guiana, Suriname is South America's smallest country and home to the St. Peter and Paul Cathedral Basilica, one of the largest wooden buildings in the world.
+- Suriname: Once known as Dutch Guiana, Suriname is South America's smallest country and home to the St. Peter and Paul Cathedral Basilica, one of the largest wooden buildings in the world.

 - Uruguay: Located on the Atlantic Ocean, Uruguay has beautiful beaches, including one where you'll find La Mano, a sculpture of a hand emerging from sand in the popular resort town of Punta del Este.